 8. How many games will there be?
 8 games.

 9. What are the game times and dates?
-All games are on Saturday morning starting on 9/26 and going until 11/21.
-There will not be games on 11/7.
+All games are on Saturday morning starting on 9/18 and going until 11/6.
+Games on 9/25 and 11/6 will be in the afternoon on those days.

-11. When will pictures be?
-Team pictures are tentatively scheduled for 10/10 and 10/17.
+12. When will pictures be taken?
+Team pictures are tentatively scheduled for 10/9 and 10/16.
 PYSA will provide more information to coaches who will then relay that to the parents.

-14. When will practices be?
+15. When will practices be held?
 That will be up to your child’s coach.
 Most teams choose to practice twice a week.